NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 Experimenter
 ~~~~~~~~~~~~

-The :py:attr:`~pynwb.file.NWBFile.institution` field should be specified.
-This allows metadata collection programs,
+The ``experimenter`` field of an :nwb-schema:ref:`sec-NWBFile` should be specified.
+This allows metadata collection
-such as those on the :dandi-archive:`DANDI archive <>` to easily scan NWBFiles to more easily link individual authors to
+programs, such as those on the :dandi-archive:`DANDI archive <>` to easily scan NWBFiles to more easily link individual
-publications and external IDs, such as :orcid:`ORCID`.
+authors to publications and external IDs, such as :orcid:`ORCID`.

 Check function: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_experimenter`